ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Frontier Model Reasoning Analysis

 \subsection{Reasoning Lengths}

-Figure~\ref{fig:action_reasoning_length} shows the average length of reasoning used for action selection for DeepSeek-R1 and Gemini-2.5-Pro.\footnote{Only reasoning summaries, rather than full reasoning traces, were available for Gemini-2.5-Pro.
-We assume that lengths of reasoning summaries correlate with total reasoning length.} Conditioning on belief states generated by \textsc{ABBEL} and \textsc{belief prompting} rather than full histories significantly reduces reasoning length for comparable performance in several environments.
+Figure~\ref{fig:total_reasoning_length} shows the average length of reasoning used for belief generation, action selection, and the total reasoning at each step for DeepSeek-R1 and Gemini-2.5-Pro.
+Only reasoning summaries, rather than full reasoning traces, were available for Gemini-2.5-Pro.
+We assume that lengths of reasoning summaries correlate with total reasoning length.

+Conditioning on belief states generated by ABBEL and \fcbprompting{} rather than full histories significantly reduces action reasoning length for comparable performance in several environments.
 We find that this is because the reasoning models naturally integrate information from the interaction history as the first step of reasoning, and access to beliefs allows them to skip this part of the reasoning process.
+Concretely, controlling for performance by only averaging over environments where the success rate under ABBEL was on par with \vanilla{}, DeepSeek R1 used 62\% fewer reasoning tokens for action selection, and 24\% fewer total reasoning tokens per step.
+Gemini 2.5 Pro generally used significantly fewer reasoning tokens than DeepSeek R1 across all rollout frameworks, and ABBEL further decreased its action reasoning tokens by 24\%, and only increased the total reasoning tokens per step by 48\% despite making twice as many calls as \vanilla{}.

-We also find \textsc{ABBEL} often uses even less reasoning than \textsc{belief prompting} while achieving similar success rates (e.g., Deepseek R1 in \textit{Twenty Questions}, \textit{Guess my City} and \textit{Mastermind}).
+We also find ABBEL often uses even less reasoning than \fcbprompting{} while achieving similar success rates (e.g., Deepseek R1 in \textit{Twenty Questions}, \textit{Guess my City} and \textit{Mastermind}).
 Inspecting the reasoning traces (see Appendix~\ref {app:belief_reconstruction_examples} for examples), we find that R1 has a strong prior to ignore the belief state and reconstruct a posterior from the interaction history when available, so using belief states as a bottleneck provides an additional benefit of preventing unnecessary extra reasoning over histories when beliefs are sufficient.
-For some environments, even the total length of both action and belief reasoning for R1 with \textsc{ABBEL} was less than \textsc{Vanilla}, with no drop in success rate (see Fig.~\ref{fig:total_reasoning_length}).
-Accounting for all tokens involved at each interaction step, including input contexts, output reasoning, beliefs, and actions, we find \textsc{ABBEL} uses fewer tokens and requires less memory in most environments once the interaction exceeds 5 steps (see Figures~\ref{fig:total_chars} and \ref{fig:total_memory_usage}).